CiscoDevNet/cloud-security/Cisco Secure Access/PostmanExamples/README.md

 ## Disclaimer

 * The Cisco Secure Access APIs require authentication and authorization of all endpoints.
-* The `Cisco Secure Access APIs -External` Postman collection and environment are provided only as examples.
+* The `Cisco Secure Access APIs` Postman collection and environment are provided only as examples.

 ## Prerequisites